 Some individuals are exempt from wearing face coverings and we expect adults and pupils to be sensitive to those needs.
 There is more information on the new restrictions and education on the .gov.uk website

 Stay apart so your children can stay together

 When dropping off or collecting your child from school, college or nursery, please remember to socially distance.
 You should try to stay 2m away from people who are not from your own household and move away from the school gates as soon as possible.
 If you are unable to do this then please consider wearing a face covering and try to limit the time you are in close contact with other people.
 By staying apart and following the advice of your child’s school you can help your children stay together.

 Ventilation in schools

-There is strong evidence that getting, as much fresh air as possible into buildings, including your own home, will significantly reduce the spread of infections, including coronavirus.
-Many schools will be opening their windows during the winter months to allow for the flow of fresh air.
+Many schools will be opening their windows when children return to class to allow for the flow of fresh air as there is strong evidence that getting as much fresh air as possible into buildings, including your own home, will significantly reduce the spread of infections, including coronavirus.
 This may mean that the temperature in your child’s classroom will be a little bit chillier than normal, so where possible we recommend that you provide your child with an extra layer of clothing to wear under their normal uniform.

 At all times remember the golden rules